UNINETTSigma2/documentation/jobs/guides/running_job_steps_parallel.md

   recommended for OpenMPI.
 - The `export SLURM_MEM_PER_CPU=1888` and `unset SLURM_MEM_PER_NODE`
-  lines prior to the `srun` lines are needed for jobs in the `normal` or `optimist` partitions on Fram and Betzy, because it is not possible to specify this to `sbatch` for such jobs.
+  lines prior to the `srun` lines are needed for jobs in the `normal` or `optimist` partitions on Betzy, because it is not possible to specify this to `sbatch` for such jobs.
 Alternatively, you can add `--mem-per-cpu=1888` to the `srun` command lines (this only works with `srun`).
 (1888 allows up to 32 tasks per node.
 If each